While it’s fairly easy to spot insects on the ground, like spiders, cockroaches, and centipedes, bugs with wings can be a lot more difficult.

 Another way to tell these insects apart is simply where you find them.
 While both are colony creatures with a caste system, where they are found can determine the type of pest you are dealing with.

-• Termites – This pest prefers living in dying or decaying trees, stumps, or wooden debris.
+• Termites: This pest prefers living in dying or decaying trees, stumps, or wooden debris.
 They can be found in lumber or areas with a lot of wood in general.
 They typically build their homes and eat through it, which could be devastating should you discover them in your home.
 Termites have a diet of cellulose, which is nutrient-rich and found in plants, wood, paper, and other similar items.

 If you can find where your invaders have pulled up residence, you are one step closer to getting rid of them.
-Unfortunately, sometimes it’s difficult to find where these insects may be hiding.
+Unfortunately, sometimes, it’s difficult to find where these insects may be hiding.
 To get a better idea, it’s a good idea to become familiar with their lifestyle.

-• Termites – When it comes to mating, both the male and female termites live.
+• Termites: When it comes to mating, both the male and female termites live.
 These insects continue to expand and make new colonies.
 Each termite goes through three different life stages, eventually leading to their cast position.
 Worker termites can live for many years, while queens tend to live for decades.
 Termites swarm early in the springtime and lose their wings after they mate.

-• Flying Ants – Unlike termites, both participating insects do not survive.
+• Flying Ants: Unlike termites, both participating insects do not survive.
 The male dies after mating.
 Also, ants go through four stages of development.
 Their lifespan is significantly different as well.
 Ant workers live for months, not years, and the queen can live for several years.

-Sometimes, the only way to spot a termite problem is during mating season.
-Unfortunately, their long lifespan assures that they can live comfortably in your home for quite some time.
-Pair that with an evasive nature, and expansive colonies and the damage could be devastating.
+Pair that with their evasive nature and expansive colonies, and the damage could be devastating.
 Once you’ve got an idea of what you may have, you can take steps to treat it.

 Treating your Pest Problem